-It’s hard to believe that a niche product category like Shawarma would become the subject of a heated competition for the affection, eyeballs, and garlic-craving tastebuds of a city.
+It’s hard to believe that a niche product category like Shawarma would become the subject of a heated competition for the affection, pharmacy eyeballs, prescription and garlic-craving tastebuds of a city.
 But in my home town of Ottawa, there must be gold in them-there-pitas.

 A few years back, authour Daniel Pink came to Ottawa lead a seminar.
 At the time, he was just an average former-White-House-speechwriter-flogging-a-soon-to-be-Bestseller (Free

 Agent Nation – a great read), and not yet not a revered member of North America’s business publishing elite.
 And he was hungry.
 So after the presentation, a few of the locals and I

 took Mr. Pink out for a late-night bite to eat at Maroush Shawarma on Elgin Street.

 Now Maroush isn’t your average, tame ethnic fast food outlet.
 Maroush has its own theme music – a raucous Lebanese pop song – and a devoted following of late-night partygoers who tend to dance on the countertops (strongly encouraged by the owner).

 This led to a discussion of how a brand in a crowded, highly competetive market can distinguish itself – even if it involves in-your-face (and occasionally really tacky) gimmicks.